jakefrey0/Sunset/README.md

 4. **Write and Compile Sunset Code**:

    Create your own `.sunset` files and use the compiler to generate standalone executables.
+In command line you would run `sunset main_file_path.sunset`

 ## Syntax Highlighting